LuitelN/NAAMII-Image-Processing-Task-/README.md

 * Make changes as per requirement

 ### Author
-Developed and executed by Niranjan Luitel.
+Planned and executed by Niranjan Luitel.